 What is a growth mindset?

 In her book, Mindset: The New Psychology of Success, Dweck describes the simple, yet impactful differences between the two mindsets:

 - Growth Mindset: People with a growth mindset believe abilities—like talent and intelligence—can be developed through dedication and hard work.
 They’re more likely to enjoy learning, seek out situations to experiment, and see failure as an opportunity to grow.

 - Fixed Mindset: Those with a fixed mindset believe the opposite.
 They feel they “are who they are” and were born with a set level of talent, intelligence, and even interests.
 Because of this, they’re more likely to seek out opportunities and situations where these views are affirmed (like doing the same job over and over to receive praise) and believe that talent alone—not effort—is the source of success.

 The differences might not seem obvious right away, so let’s look at an example.

 Let’s say you’re running a small agency with two developers on your team, each with a different mindset.

-The growth mindset developer, on the other hand, believes that the best work comes from trying new solutions.
-They’ll be more likely to search out opportunities to test new and forward-looking coding languages, without fear that:
+The growth mindset developer, on the other hand, believes the best work comes from trying new solutions.
+They’ll be more likely to search out opportunities to test new and forward-looking coding languages, without fearing that: